Avant-dernières Pensées: Performance and publication

 Satie's fortunes improved significantly in 1916 with the gradual resumption of cultural life in Paris.
-He gave a run-through of the Avant-dernières pensées during a concert of the Société Lyre et Palette on April 18 before the official premiere at the Galerie Thomas.
+He gave a run-through of the Avant-dernières Pensées during a concert of the Société Lyre et Palette on April 18 before the official premiere at the Galerie Thomas.
 The latter was part of a benefit "for artists affected by the War" sponsored by Germaine Bongard, sister of fashion designer Paul Poiret, and with a programme designed by Henri Matisse and Pablo Picasso.
 Thanks in part to Satie's patron Misia Sert the event attracted Le Tout-Paris.
 Biographer Mary E. Davis noted, "For Satie the evening chez Bongard marked a significant career juncture, establishing him firmly as a darling of the creative set and laying the groundwork for his entrée into the city's loftiest artistic domains."
 Rouart-Lerolle published the score later in 1916 but by then Satie was moving on to bigger things: his ballet Parade (1917) was in the planning stage and towards the end of the year he would receive the commission for Socrate (1918).
 The one-off Neoclassical parody Sonatine bureaucratique (1917) provided what Steven Moore Whiting called "the culmination and also the end of Satie's humoristic piano music."
 His final solo keyboard compositions, the Nocturnes (1919) and Premier Menuet (1920), were of a markedly serious character.

-In his essay "The Erik Satie Case" (1938) pianist Alfred Cortot found the Avant-dernières pensées "curiously insignificant," an opinion shared by Rollo H. Myers in his 1948 biography of the composer.
+In his essay "The Erik Satie Case" (1938) pianist Alfred Cortot found the Avant-dernières Pensées "curiously insignificant," an opinion shared by Rollo H. Myers in his 1948 biography of the composer.
 But the suite has since become one of the more frequently performed of Satie's later piano works.

-In Other Media
+In other media

-Director Tim Southam's 1994 CBC TV movie Satie and Suzanne features an elaborate dance number set to the Aubade from the Avant-dernières pensées.
+Director Tim Southam's 1994 CBC TV movie Satie and Suzanne features an elaborate dance number set to the Aubade from the Avant-dernières Pensées.
 It was choreographed by Veronica Tennant, who plays Satie's onetime lover Suzanne Valadon in the film.
 The pianist on the soundtrack is Reinbert de Leeuw.

 Recordings

-Satie disciple Francis Poulenc made the first recording of the pensées in 1950.
+Satie disciple Francis Poulenc made the first recording of the Pensées in 1950.
 It has also been recorded by Aldo Ciccolini, Jacques Février, Philippe Entremont, France Clidat, Daniel Varsano, Yūji Takahashi, Anne Queffélec, Pascal Rogé, Jean-Pierre Armengaud, Michel Legrand, Jean-Joël Barbier, Olof Höjer, Jean-Yves Thibaudet, and Alexandre Tharaud.
-In 1970 it was arranged by the Camarata Contemporary Chamber Group for their album The Music Of Erik Satie: The Velvet Gentleman.
+In 1970 it was arranged by the Camarata Contemporary Chamber Group for their album The Music of Erik Satie: The Velvet Gentleman.